sjmluo/Ensemble_Anomaly_Detection/README.md

   - SCAN[11]
   - Eigenspokes[12]

-We show case our key contribution to ensemble models using the Wasserstein Barycentre.
-Wasserstein Barycentre provides a geometrically meaningful way to aggregate probability distributions based on the theory of optimal transport.
+We show case our key contribution to ensemble models using the Barycentre.
+Wasserstein Barycentre provides a geometrically meaningful way to aggregate probability distributions.

 ## Requirements
 - Python >= 3.8